Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Discussion

 \section{Discussion}

 In this manuscript, we have demonstrated how to sample design spaces with a preference for fast reaction rates.
 Our central focus has been the development of a practical Monte Carlo strategy that samples \(p(\blam) \propto \kAB(\blam)^L\) without bias.
-Our success studying a toy model with a scalar design \(\epsilon\) demands a level-headed assessment of whether the methodology will scale to more complex problems with high dimensional \(\blam\).
+Our success studying toy models demands a level-headed assessment of whether the methodology will scale to more complex problems with still higher dimensional \(\blam\).
 As a Monte Carlo strategy, there is reason to believe that high-dimensional spaces could be accessible, but here we must highlight two reasons for caution.

 One concern is that our unbiased estimates of \(Z_A(\blam)^{-1}\) came from a comparison against a single fixed reference with energy \(U(\mathbf{r}; \blam_{\text{ref}}) + U_0\).
 Like the estimation of free energy differences from importance sampled configurations, efficient computations rely on good overlap with the reference distribution.
 In our case, we require the typical \(\mathbf{r}\) sampled by \(U(\mathbf{r}; \blam)\) to be similar to those typically sampled by the reference potential.
-Adequate overlap was simple to achieve in the toy problem due to the low dimensionality of the design space.
+Adequate overlap was simple to achieve in the toy problems due to our focus on \(d \le 3\) design dimensions.
 We expect greater difficulty in higher dimensions, where it may be necessary to generate unbiased estimates of \(Z_A(\blam)^{-1}\) using samples from multiple different reference potentials.
-We expect the multistate Bennett Acceptance Ratio method for unbiased free energy calculations likely guides the way~\cite{shirts2008statistically}.
+We expect the multistate Bennett Acceptance Ratio method for unbiased free energy calculations likely guides the way toward simultaneously weighting multiple references~\cite{shirts2008statistically}.